cygnyx/markover.js/README.md

 Instead of processing the input buffer piece by piece, I collect the entire stream into a `pool`.
 At the end, the entire `pool` is flushed to the output pipe.
-It takes a single argument which is a set of options which must include a `convert` function that converts a string into the transformed string.
+It takes a single argument which is a set of options which should include a `convert` function that converts a string into the transformed string.
 The default `convert` function does not transform the string.
 The options are passed to the `convert` function.